Dear Children's Clinic Patients,

 We stand behind immunizations.

-We are confident in the effectiveness of immunizations in preventing serious illnesses.
+We are confident in the effectiveness of immunizations in preventing serious illness and saving lives.
 Immunizations are safe, and it has been proven that they do not cause autism or other developmental disabilities.

-Delaying or "breaking up the immunizations" to give one or two at a time goes against expert recommendations, can put your child at risk for serious illness (or even death), and goes against our medical advice.
-The recommended immunization schedule published by the Centers for Disease Control and the American Academy of Pediatrics results from years of scientific study and data gathering and has saved the lives of thousands of children.
+Delaying or "breaking up the immunizations" to give one or two at a time goes against expert recommendations, places your child at risk for serious illness (or even death), and goes against our medical advice.
+The recommended immunization schedule published by the Centers for Disease Control and the American Academy of Pediatrics is the result of years of scientific study.
+“Alternative” vaccine schedules endanger the lives of children by leaving them less protected at young and vulnerable ages.

 Immunizations protect your friends and our community.

 By not immunizing your child, you are jeopardizing the health of our community and placing vulnerable children at greater risk.
 An unimmunized child can carry and spread life-threatening germs to others.
-Children at risk of getting sick include newborns, young children who have not yet completed their immunizations, children with immunodeficiency who are not allowed to get all the immunizations, and some children with cancer.
+Children at increased risk of getting sick include newborns, young children who have not yet completed their immunizations, children with immunodeficiency who are unable to receive all the immunizations, and some children with cancer.
 Pregnant women are also at increased risk.
-We see all these patients in our exam rooms, and they all sit in our waiting rooms.
-We believe it is our job to protect these patients and the community's health.
+We interact with all of these individuals in our waiting rooms and exam rooms.
+We believe it is our job to protect these vulnerable individuals in our community.

 Immunizations are a safe way to protect your child from deadly diseases.